Infinidat/infinisdk/doc/filesystems.rst

 			  >>> fs = system.filesystems.create(pool=pool, size=1*GiB)

-It is also possible to create multiple filesystems with a single line, by calling :meth:`.create_many`:
+It is also possible to create multiple filesystems with a single line, by calling :meth:`.create_many <.DatasetTypeBinder.create_many>`:

 .. code-block:: python